-An FHSA can only be open for 15 years and must be closed by the end of the year when the holder reaches age 71.
+An FHSA can only be open for 15 years and must be closed by the end of the year when you reach age 71.
 Additionally, the FHSA must be closed within one year of making a qualifying withdrawal to purchase your first home.
 You cannot open another FHSA after either one of these events occurs.

-Any amounts in the FHSA that are not used to purchase a qualifying home can be transferred to your RRSP or RRIF on a tax-free basis.
+Any amounts in the FHSA that are not used to purchase a qualifying home can be directly transferred to your RRSP or RRIF on a tax-free basis without impacting your RRSP deduction limit.
 Otherwise, the amounts can be withdrawn on a taxable basis.